secureCodeBox/documentation/README.md

 Important note: We host a big part of our documentation in the main [securecodebox] repository, thus we build programmatically the `docs/` folder, the `sidebars.js` and provide information about everything categorized as an integration (scanners, hooks, etc.) to the frontend through the as well programmatically build `src/integrations.js`.

-The build is automatically triggered via a pre-hook to the `npm run build` command.
+The build is automatically triggered via a pre-hook to the `npm start` and `npm run build` command.
 But you can run each respective script on it's own, namely:

 ```bash
 npm run build:docs